sipeed/sipeed_wiki/docs/hardware/en/longan/h618/lpi3h/4_burn_image.md

 ### Get the Image

-Refer to the previous section[images](https://wiki.sipeed.com/hardware/en/longan/H618/lpi3h/3_images.html), and download the desired image.
+Refer to the previous section[images](https://wiki.sipeed.com/hardware/en/longan/h618/lpi3h/3_images.html), and download the desired image.

 ### Get the Flashing Tool

 The commonly used tools for flashing images to an SD card are balenaEtcher, Rufus, etc. Here, we'll use balenaEtcher as an example.
 First, go to the [balenaEtcher official website](https://etcher.balena.io/#download-etcher) to download and install the software.
 For Linux, you can also use the dd command to write the image directly.

-## Flashing the Image
+## Flashing the Image to SD cards

 After preparing the image to be flashed, open balenaEtcher.
 First, select the image file you want to flash: